Cincinnati Area Art Tour

 Convington's Frank Duveneck House and Studio was the home of the notable American Realism painter for 58 years.
 The home, now in disrepair served as Duveneck’s childhood and adult home and eventually became his art studio.
 Duveneck is often credited with helping bring the artistic style Realism to the United States after studying in Munich under German portraitist Franz von Lenbach.
 Duveneck is known also for his contributions to the arts in the region as he supported other local artists and taught art courses in the area despite having offers from major schools in other regions.
 The Duveneck House and Studio were added to the National Register of Historic Places in 2015.

-Officially called the Lois & Richard Rosenthal Center for Contemporary Art, the Contemporary Arts Center opened in 2003.
+Officially called the Lois & Richard Rosenthal Center for Contemporary Art, the center opened in 2003.
 Designed by the late Zaha Hadid, the New York Times declared it to be the "the best new building since the Cold War.”
-It features 16,000 square feet of exhibition space, another exhibition and educational space called the "UnMuseum", and offers musical and theatrical performances, artist talks, workshops, and family and school programs.
+It features 16,000 square feet of exhibition space, another exhibition, and educational space called the "UnMuseum.”
+It also offers musical concerts, theatrical performances, artist talks, workshops, and school programs.

 This marker commemorates the brief and tragin life of Stephen C. Foster (1826-1864) who became America's first professional songwriter.
 Some even consider Foster as the "father of American music" owing to his creation of uniquely American melodies such as "Camptown Races" and "My Old Kentucky Home."
 Although many of his songs featured nostalgia for the American South, Foster was a northerner who only crossed the Mason-Dixon Line one time in his thirty-eight years of life.
 He lived in a house at this location between 1846-1850.
 His songs were inspired by the work of Dan Rice, a white performer who rose to fame by painting his face black and performing bufoonish rituals meant to unite his white audience and reinforce their belief that they were superior to African Americans.
 Many of Foster's lyrics reflected the orientation of Rice's performances.
 And while American audiences continue to sing Foster's songs, it is important to note that some of the lyrics have been altered to remove their explicitly racist message.